Elżbieta Drużbacka

-Elżbieta Drużbacka (née Kowalska, 1695 or 1698 – March 14, 1765 in Tarnów) was a Polish poet of the late Baroque period.
+Elżbieta Drużbacka (née Kowalska, May 3 1698 – March 14, 1765 in Tarnów) was a Polish poet of the late Baroque period.
 Little is known of her life.
 She learned French at the court of Elżbieta Sieniawska.
-She married a Jewish man, and had two daughters, After she was widowed, she moved to the Bernardine monastery at Tarnów, where she died.
+She married a Kazimierz Drużbacki, Skarbnik of Żydaczów and had two daughters.
+After she was widowed, she moved to the Bernardine monastery at Tarnów, where she died.
 Her best known work is Opisanie czterech części roku ("Description of the Four Seasons").

 Biography

 Little is known of the life of Drużbacka.
-Twenty-seven of her letters survive.

-She was born around 1695 to the Kowalski family, and may have grown up in Greater Poland, Pomerania or Red Ruthenia.
+She was born 3rd May 1698 to the Kowalski family, and may have grown up in Greater Poland (Wielkopolska).
 She learned French at the court of Elżbieta Sieniawska, the wife of Adam Mikołaj Sieniawski and a renowned patron of the arts.
 It is not known what other education Drużbacka received.